MichaelZalla/zalla-io-website/content/projects/downlink/index.md

 swatch = "#247469"
 +++

 Downlink is a JavaScript module that converts complex JSON payloads into usable TypeScript interfaces.
-Inspired by VS Code extensions that were useful to me in the past, I wrote my own recursive interface generator as a programming exercise {{< read-more-button >}}
+Inspired by VS&nbsp;Code extensions that were useful to me in the past, I wrote my own recursive interface generator as a programming exercise. {{< read-more-button >}}

-For a more in-depth discussion of Downlink and its implementation, check out my article, [Generating Typescript for Fun and Profit, Part 1](/articles/generating-typescript-for-fun-and-profit-part-1/).
+For a more in-depth discussion of Downlink and its implementation, check out, [Generating Typescript for Fun and Profit, Part 1](/articles/generating-typescript-for-fun-and-profit-part-1/).

 <!--
 {{< callout >}}